 Construction/Operation Modifications

 (1) Notice of Approval.
-The owner or operator of a major stationary source must obtain approval from the Department prior to construction or modification of any stationary source or air pollution control equipment in accordance with OAR 340-210-0205 through 340-210-0250.
+The owner or operator of a major stationary source must obtain approval from DEQ prior to construction or modification of any stationary source or air pollution control devices using OAR 340-210-0205 through 340-210-0250.

 (2) Incorporation into an Oregon Title V Operating Permit: